 Vans will not be allowed on site at any stage during the event.
-Only designated logistic team vehicles will be permitted to transport gear to site.
-Patrol equipment arriving in vans will need to be transferred to trailers at the site.
-Please allow time for this when travelling to the event.
+Only designated logistics team vehicles will be permitted to transport gear to site.
+Patrol equipment arriving in vans will need to be transferred to trailers.
+Please allow time for this when travelling to the event and also please ensure that you have your patrol available to assist with the loading and unloading of vans.